medic/cht-interoperability/docs/workflow.md

 1. Request the LTFU for the Patient

     1. HTTP Request - To trigger the LTFU process for the newly created patient, you need to create a `ServiceRequest`.
-You can refer to the API documentation available [here](#service-request-resource) to learn how to create a `ServiceRequest`.
+You can refer to the API documentation available [here](#servicerequest-resource) to learn how to create a `ServiceRequest`.
+Replace the `requester.reference` and the `subject.reference` with the `Organization` and `Patient` identifiers respectively.
 Once the `ServiceRequest` is received by the mediator, it will initiate the LTFU workflow for the patient, which includes reminders for follow-up appointments and check-ins.
-Replace the `requester.reference` and the `subject.reference` with the `Organization` and `Patient` identifiers respectively.

     1. HTTP Request - Verify that the `service-request` was successful in both OpenHIM Mediator & FHIR Resource.
 Navigate to the `Transaction Log` in the Admin Console.
 You should see three successful API calls, as in the image below:
        ![](./images/instance-service-request.png)